socek/baelfire/doc/examples/django.rst

 .. image:: ../images/graph_doc516_a.png
     :alt: Tasks

-As you can see, we are using UpdateRequirements in two places, but the Baelfire does not complain.
+As you can see, we are using UpdateRequirements in two places, but the Baelfire does not complain and run it only once.

 5.1.7 Custom dependency - migration
 -----------------------------------

-It is a good idea to rebuild migrations everytime we start runserver.
-The task should search for newly created migration scripts and then rebuild if needed.
+It is a good idea to rebuild migrations everytime we start the runserver, but it is a better idea to rebuild this only when new migrations will be avalible.
+The task should search for newly created migration scripts and then rebuild.
 If at this point you want to add some ifs in the ``build`` method, then stop it please and read the whole documentation again.
 We will make custom dependency instead.
 This new dependency will search thru all migration scripts and find the newest one.
 Then it will compare mtime of the file with the mtime of flag file.
-So we will know if the migrations has been applied without connecting to the database.
+This is how we will know if the migrations has been applied without connecting to the database.
 This algorythm is not covering all of the situation that can happend, but for the sake of the example, let's just say it is enough.

 .. literalinclude:: django/dependency-1.py
     :language: python